piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ### Food

-You'll spend enough time feeding their psychoses.
-Spend time and money to feed their body and feed their mind.
+Throughout the accelerator, you'll spend enough time feeding founders' psychoses.
+Spend time and money to feed their body as well.
 Trust us.
 Budget for this expenditure.
 You'll be glad you did.

 At PIE, we chose to cater three meals per week, on average — one dinner and two lunches — throughout the course of the three month accelerator class.
 We had Family Dinner on Monday night and lunch on Tuesday and Thursday.
 This was the baseline of provide meals.
 At times of extreme stress or as we were ramping up to Demo Day, we had the ability to call an audible and provide even more food for the founders.